From Market Intelligence to Evidence Discipline: The 10 Phases of a Complete GTM Strategy

 None of these is a strategy.
 Each is a fragment of one.

 A complete go-to-market build is a system of 10 interconnected phases, where each phase produces specific deliverables that feed the next.
 Skip a phase, and downstream work loses its foundation.
 Reorder the phases, and you are building on assumptions instead of evidence.
+That's why I built the methodology this way — phase-by-phase, with explicit dependencies between them.

 Here is how they work — and why the sequence is non-negotiable.